Compare CFD Trading Accounts and Brokers

 The opening price shows our ‘strike’ price, and the latest price is just that – the current market value.
 Our stop loss value is shown – as is the current profit/loss.
 As our trade has only just been opened, we have to ‘make up the spread’.
 So the position is currently 50p down.

 As the spread needs to be covered, almost every trade will open at a small loss – just as it has above.
+Any “fees” or trading costs are built into this spread.
+Where a trade is held open overnight, a very small charge will be applied.
+Even with a trade held open for months, this fee remains tiny, relative to the investment itself.

 When we decide to end the trade, we simply click the ‘Close’ button.
 Alternatively, we can open a new trade, and ‘Sell’ Vodafone for £1 per point.
 But using the ‘Close’ button is far easier.